 I’m getting a lot of requests for Sita Sings the Blues DVDs, but unfortunately they’re not yet available for sale.
 The film’s sales rep has asked until the end of July to try to make a deal with a US distributor.
 I can’t release a DVD before then, because distributors all want DVD rights.
 Also, most festivals won’t accept films that are already available on DVD.
 So for now, we must wait.
 By the end of the Summer, Sita will either have a distributor, with an estimated release date for the DVD; or Sita won’t have a distributor, in which case I’ll publish and sell DVDs myself.
-Thank you for your
+Thank you for your patience!

 Thank you Seattle International Film Festival Audiences for the nice things you’re saying about Sita.
 I’m really touched, and wish I could have been there.